Ryan Carpenter: Professional

 On March 26, 2014, he signed with the San Jose Sharks as an undrafted free agent, and joined their American Hockey League (AHL) affiliate, the Worcester Sharks.
 He appeared in 12 games with Worcester to finish the 2013–14 season, registering two points.
 In his first full professional season in 2014–15 with Worcester, he scored 12 goals, 22 assists and had 34 points in 74 games.

 During his second full season in the AHL, now with the Sharks new affiliate, the San Jose Barracuda, in 2015–16, Carpenter led the team in points and assists through 20 games, and was called up by the San Jose Sharks on December 11, 2015.
 He made his NHL debut on the Sharks fourth line, in a 2–0 defeat to the Minnesota Wild the following day.
 With the Barracuda, Carpenter was named to the 2016 AHL All-Star Classic.
 He finished the season leading the team on points with 55 in 67 games (18 goals, 37 assists), and won the AHL's Yanick Dupre Memorial Award for community service.
-Helped by the Barracuda falling in the first round of the 2016 playoffs, Carpenter remained on the Sharks roster as a possible back-up, seeing the franchise reach the 2016 Stanley Cup Finals.
+Helped by the Barracuda falling in the first round of the 2016 playoffs, Carpenter remained on the Sharks roster as a possible back-up, seeing the franchise reach the 2016 Stanley Cup Final.

 He split 2016–17 season between the Sharks and the Barracuda.
 He appeared in 54 games with the Barracuda, scoring 14 goals and 39 points, good for sixth on the team.
 He was recalled by the Sharks on November 26, 2016 along with forward Barclay Goodrow and made his season debut that night in a 3–2 loss to the Anaheim Ducks that night, centering the fourth line.
 He scored his first NHL goal on November 30, 2016 against goaltender Peter Budaj, in a 4–1 victory over the Los Angeles Kings.
 He played in 11 games with the Sharks, scoring two goals and four points before being returned to the Barracuda.
 In the 2017 Calder Cup playoffs, Carpenter scored a shorthanded goal to in overtime to advance past the Stockton Heat to the second round.
 The team went to the Western Conference finals, and Carpenter led the team in playoff scoring with 17 points in 15 games.